-It is true, that in the last 10-15 years, the beer brewing industry in Greece is booming with a new microbrewery popping up somewhere in the country every year.
-These local breweries usually become an integral part of the local economy and in many cases even an attraction for the area or the island, like the wineries in Santorini.
+It is true that in the last 10-15 years, the beer brewing industry in Greece has been booming, with a new microbrewery popping up somewhere in the country every year.
+These local breweries usually become an integral part of the local economy and, in many cases, even an attraction for the area or the island, like the wineries in Santorini.

-In the following list, I have picked up some of the most well-established greek beer brands but also some local beers from different parts of Greece (Greek islands and mainland Greece).
+In the following list, I have picked up some of the most well-established greek beer brands and some local beers from different parts of Greece (Greek islands and mainland Greece).

 What is the most popular beer in Greece??

-Undoubtedly, the most popular been in Greece is Mythos Beer which is a 4.7% lager that was introduced to the greek market in 1997 and has since grown in popularity.
+Undoubtedly, the most popular beer in Greece is Mythos Beer which is a 4.7% lager that was introduced to the greek market in 1997 and has since grown in popularity.

-So…without further ado, let’s see the Best Greek Beers:
+So…without further ado, let’s see the Best Greek Beers, in random order:

 1. Mythos Beer